Country Of Origin: United Kingdom

 What is your next step now you have completed your Lancaster MBA?

-During the MBA I was promoted into a strategic finance role, focusing on a high-profile project and widening my responsibilities outside of pure finance.
-I want to use this experience and my MBA to work on bigger projects, challenge myself within situations and industries.
-I've also become more active with causes that mean a lot to me.
+Since finishing the MBA I have moved into a role that combines my financial skills, my process knowledge, and my project management experience.
+I am now in a position that has a global reach and is allowing me to develop outside of a pure finance role.
+Something that would not have been possible had it not been for the Lancaster MBA.
+Since finishing the MBA I've also become more active with causes that mean a lot to me.
 The MBA helped me to realise I have experience and knowledge that could benefit other people, so I'm finding ways to use everything I've learned about leadership, learning, and development to support and mentor young people just starting out.